Online entries will open on 22nd March

 In the ‘Seventies, a Ladies Race was included in the Lee Swim which greatly enhanced the popularity of the ‘Swim.
 Prominent among the female swimmers were Stella Bowles, Katherine Galvin, Helena O’Driscoll, Miriam Campion, Deirdre Sheehan and Deirdre Mealy.
 Once again, peripheral events were to impact on the ‘Swim in that the Lee was becoming heavily polluted and was declared an unhealthy environment for swimming.
 Thus bringing, what was then though to be, the end of the Lee Swim.
 Once again, the trophy was put into cold storage.

 The onset of the Celtic Tiger was to benefit the Lee Swim in that funds became available to put in place significant drainage schemes in Cork City and its environs.
 Consequently, from 2003, the pollution levels in the Lee were dramatically reduced and restricted swimming in the river was no longer a health hazard.
-Thus following submissions by Joe Donnelly and Cork Masters Swimming Club to Cork City Council via the 2005 City of Culture Committee, the Lee Swim was resumed in 2005.
+Thus following submissions by Joe Donnelly and Cork Masters Swimming Club to Cork City Council via the 2005 City of Culture Committee, the Lee Swim was relaunched as the Vibes & Scribes Lee Swim in 2005.
 Resumption of the Swim was not without its difficulties.
-However, Joe Donnelly supported by Terence Fleming overcame these difficulties, thanks to the generous support of the then Lord Mayor, Alderman Sean Martin, Cork Lions Club, Port of Cork, UCC, The Mercy University Hospital, and the ESB.
+However, Joe Donnelly supported by Terence Fleming overcame these difficulties, thanks to the generous support of the ‘Swim’s new title sponsor, Vibes & Scribes, the then Lord Mayor, Alderman Sean Martin, Cork Lions Club, Port of Cork, UCC, The Mercy University Hospital, and the ESB.
 The Swim resumed over a unique 2,000m course, comprising a 1,700m downstream leg in the North Channel of the Lee from St Vincent’s Bridge to Customs House Point and an upstream leg of 300m in the South Channel to the finish at Clontarf Bridge.
 Additionally, the ‘Swim has been particularly fortunate to be supported by its main sponsor “Vibes and Scribes” and other generous sponsors such as Cork City Council, Port of Cork and Red FM.
 The operation of the ‘Swim was/is only possible because of the assistance and support received from Cork City Council, Civil Defence, Fire Brigade, An Garda Siochana, Defence Forces, St John’s Ambulance, Sovereign Dive Club, Phoenix Kayak Club plus the many voluntary helpers who make themselves available to the Lee Swim Organizing Committee.

 The format of the “new” Swim was changed from a handicap format to a ‘first past the post’ format, both male and female with master swimmers competing with swimmers in their age group.
 Additionally, new trophies were presented to the Swim such as the Denis Ollivere Trophy for Masters Swimmers and the Denis O’Brien Trophy for the swimmer achieving a time nearest the World Record time for his/her age group.
 Swimmers wearing wetsuits have been welcome to take part since 2005.
 In 2015, the majority of swimmers wore wetsuits.
 In 2016 two new perpetual trophies for fastest male and female wetsuited swimmers will be presented.